jaylee137/jaylee518/README.md

   <br />

-  Hi, I'm a Full-Stack Developer, with outstanding experience in various fields, such as web and mobile, cryptocurrency.
+  Hi, I'm a Software Engineer, with outstanding experience in various fields, such as web and mobile, cryptocurrency.

 I'm very familiar with BlockChain | DApp | Smart Contract | Web3.js |